iifl-logo

 8. Employee Stock Option Plan (ESOP)

-During the year under review, the Nomination and Remuneration Committee has granted 3,08,147 options under both the plans and these options will vest over a period of four years from the date of grant.
-Further, 71,625 options were cancelled during the year due to separation of employees.
-The canceled options were added to the respective plans and form part of the further grants made during the period.
+During the year under review, 1,10,250 options were cancelled due to separation of employees.
+The cancelled options were added to the respective plans and will form part of the future grants to be made.

 The disclosure pursuant to the provisions of Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 and Section 62(1)(b) of the Act, read with Rule 12(9) of the Companies (Share Capital and Debentures) Rules, 2014 is provided in Annexure- I which forms part of this Report.